Navigating the Adoption Home Study in New Hampshire

 You’ll also need to update your home study anytime you experience a relatively big change in your life, such as moving into a new home or experiencing a career shift.
 The individual documents within your home study may also need updating as they expire at different rates, so taking notes of when each component expires when you first submit your home study can help prevent potential slowdowns in your NH adoption home study process.

 After you’ve been placed with a child, you’ll need to complete a number of post-placement home study requirements up until your finalization hearing, including visits with your home study provider every two months until finalization.
 These visits will begin within three weeks of placement and at least two of those visits must take place in your home.

 There are several other things you’ll need to complete a home study for adoption in New Hampshire in addition to submitting the required documents, taking an adoption training course and making safety improvements to your home.

-To learn more about adopting a child in New Hampshire, call us at 1-800-ADOPTION now.
+To learn more about adopting a child in New Hampshire, call us at 1-800-ADOPTION or reach out to one of our professionals online today.
 To view a comprehensive New Hampshire adoption home study checklist and learn how to begin the home study for adoption today, contact your adoption home study professional.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.